assaf/zombie/doc/API.md

 ### windows.select(window) : Window

-Switches to the specified window.
+Selects specified window as the current window.
 You can pass the window name, position, or actual `Window` object.